Majid Naficy: Personal life

-Some of the chapters of Naficy's book has been translated into English including the one on Rumi which Majid Naficy has incorporated in his review of Coleman Barks’s "The Essential Rumi" entitled "Coleman Barks and Rumi’s Donkey".
+Some of the chapters of Naficy's book have been translated into English including the one on Rumi which Majid Naficy has incorporated in his review of Coleman Barks's "The Essential Rumi" entitled "Coleman Barks and Rumi's Donkey".
 Naficy believes that Barks reduces Rumi's poetry to a New Age text: "The essential problem of Coleman Barks lies in the fact that in his version he intentionally changes Rumi, perhaps for the better, but at the expense of distortion and misrepresentation.
 He approaches Rumi's poetry as sacred texts, which need to be dusted from the passage of times by a touched devotee and prepared for the Postmodern, New Age market in the West."

 In 1996, Naficy received his PhD in Near Eastern Languages and Cultures from the University of California at Los Angeles.
-His doctoral dissertation was about the poetry of Nima Yushij, the founder of modern Persian poetry in Iran.
-Naficy ran in Los Angeles marathon twelve years consecutively.
+His doctoral dissertation focused on the poetry of Nima Yushij, the founder of modern Persian poetry in Iran.
+Naficy ran in the Los Angeles marathon for twelve consecutive years.
 He is visually impaired due to retinal degeneration.
 Naficy lost most of his vision after climbing Mount Whitney on July 22, 2001.
-He has written about disability in literature including on the albino hero Zal in Ferdowsi’s The Shah-Nameh and Jose Saramago’s Blindness, in which blind people are portrayed grotesquely.
+He has written about disability in literature including on the albino hero Zal in Ferdowsi's The Shah-Nameh and Jose Saramago's Blindness, in which blind people are portrayed grotesquely.